+‘The Road to Peterloo’ tells the story of one of the most notorious incidents in British labour history – the ‘Peterloo Massacre’ in Manchester in 1819 – through some of the many broadside ballads that were printed around the time of the event.
 Laura, Brian and Pete present a trove of freshly-discovered material, with ballads sourced from Alison Morgan’s new book on the broadsides of the day, and from their own research, with many set to original tunes.
 Between them they offer three fine voices and instrumental skills on concertina, melodeon, bouzouki, guitar, cello and banjo, and add to the mix period dance music from the Manchester area.

 “These songs may be 200 years old but they still have the power to shock, amuse and inspire, especially when handled as empathetically and powerfully as by this trio of musicians.”
 Tykes News

 “An ambitious and stirring undertaking that shines an uncompromising light on a still under-represented part of the people’s history.”
 Songlines

 “The three participants make a fine team, they are already individually renowned for their keen research and musical expertise” Living Tradition Read the review of the CD by Dave Kidman in the Living Tradition magazine HERE